 7 Ways To Avoid Sales Incentive Payment Errors

-Because, being the sales incentive administrator, you know the cost of getting the sales incentive payments wrong and how it can have a damaging effect on you, your company, as well as, your sales team.
+Because, being the sales incentive administrator, you know the cost of getting the sales incentive payments wrong and how it can have a damaging effect on you, your company, the forecasted commission expenses, as well as, your sales team.

 - Your company may lose money from ‘leakage.’

-- Sales team could become increasingly cranky for not getting their expected pay
+- The sales team could become increasingly cranky for not getting their expected pay

 - You have to spend hours reworking the numbers on the sheet to find and correct the error.